 Spring is in the air – and so are respiratory irritants.
 And also bacteria and dust, and even virus-causing germs.
-But we aren’t talking about the air outside of your home; we’re talking about your indoor air.
+But we aren’t talking about the air outside of your home; we’re talking about the air inside your home.

 Since the spring is peak season for asthma and allergy sufferers, the Asthma and Allergy Foundation of America has proclaimed May as National Asthma and Allergy Awareness Month.

-Over 45 million Americans suffer from allergies and 24 million deal with asthma.
+Over 45 million Americans live with allergies and 24 million are affected by asthma.
 So this month, our Experts are ready to help you stop the sneezes for FREE.
 Call Strogen's Service Experts ASAP to get a NO-CHARGE home air quality and comfort analysis at 603-923-4570 or schedule your appointment online

-Discover more about how you can help relieve allergy symptoms inside your home at StopTheSneezes.com.
-Here are some additional tips from Strogen's Service Experts:
+Find out more about how you can help relieve allergy symptoms inside your home at StopTheSneezes.com.
+Here are some more recommendations from Strogen's Service Experts:

-Hospitals use HEPA (High Efficiency Particular Air) filtration systems and, depending on your family’s immune systems, you may want to invest in one of these high-efficiency filters, too.
-Even if you feel like your allergies are pretty moderate, people are often excited by the nearly immediate change in how they feel after changing to a more efficient air filtration system.
+Depending on the immune system levels in your home, you may want to invest in a HEPA (High Efficiency Particular Air) filtration system, which is high-efficiency and used by many hospitals.
+Even if you feel like your allergies are pretty moderate, people are often excited by the nearly instant change in how they feel after changing to a more efficient air filtration system.

-If you still aren’t confident that such a high-performing air filtration system is a perfect fit for your home, there are many options to choose from when it comes to upgrading your family’s air quality.
-Below are different air filters and cleaners that you can choose for your home’s health.
+If you still aren’t confident that such a high-performing air filtration system is a perfect choice for your home, there are many options to choose from when it comes to upgrading your family’s air quality.
+Below are different air filters and cleaners that you can choose for your home’s air quality.

 Germicidal UV Light Systems

-Germicidal UV Light System is quite the mouthful to say germ killer.
+Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
 These products help kill germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
-According to a study, 1 out of 5 people who suffered from allergies was also exposed to fungi and bacteria in their HVAC systems.
-Installing a UV light system helps to kill off these allergens and keep your home healthy.
+According to a review, 1 out of 5 people who suffered from allergies was also exposed to fungi and bacteria in their duct systems.
+Installing a UV light system helps to get rid of these allergens and keep your home healthy.

 Humidify or Dehumidify

 Help boost the quality of your indoor air with Strogen's Service Experts.
-Call today for an in-home air quality analysis and we’ll help you decide which system is best for your family’s health.
+Call us for an in-home air quality analysis and we’ll help you decide which system is best for your family’s health.